akmed772/dosvax/README.md

 ### How to use

 Run dosbox.exe.
 Dosbox_debug.exe has a debug monitor feature, but the operation speed becomes a bit slower.
 Please refer to the DOSBox documentation for basic usage.
-The following explains extensions in DOSVAX.
+The following explains changes in DOSVAX.

 #### Key assignments (AX)